Magazine

 The structure of the investment plays a significant role in repayment:

-• Equity investments and direct EB-5 investments, while potentially yielding higher returns, come with greater risk and variable repayment schedules.
+• Equity investments involve owning a share of the project and sharing in profits and losses.
+While potentially yielding higher returns, these come with greater risk and variable repayment schedules.

-The EB-5 program repayment timeline can be extended if there are delays in processing your visa application or if you experience visa retrogression due to high demand from countries like China and Vietnam.
+The EB-5 program repayment timeline can be extended if there are delays in processing your visa application or if you experience visa retrogression due to high demand from countries like China, India, and Vietnam.
+As of 2026, I-526E processing times average approximately 8 months for Rural projects (with some approvals in 3–4 months) and around 11 months for High Unemployment Area projects.
+Non-priority petitions may take 24–36 months.
+For pre-RIA investors, backlogs can extend the total investment duration significantly.

 4. Exit Strategy